pingidentity/terraform-provider-pingone/docs/resources/mfa_policy.md

 ### Optional

 - `device_selection` (String) A string that defines the device selection method.
 Options are `DEFAULT_TO_FIRST` (this is the default setting for new environments), `PROMPT_TO_SELECT` and `ALWAYS_PROMPT_TO_SELECT`.
 Defaults to `DEFAULT_TO_FIRST`.
+- `platform` (Block List, Max: 1, Deprecated) **Deprecation Notice** The `platform` FIDO device type is deprecated and needs to be replaced with the `fido2` device type.  `platform` will not be configurable for newly created environments, or existing environments that have not had their environment upgraded to use the latest FIDO2 policies.
+Platform biometrics authentication policy settings. (see [below for nested schema](#nestedblock--platform))
+- `security_key` (Block List, Max: 1, Deprecated) **Deprecation Notice** The `security_key` FIDO device type is deprecated and needs to be replaced with the `fido2` device type.  `security_key` will not be configurable for newly created environments, or existing environments that have not had their environment upgraded to use the latest FIDO2 policies.
+Security key (FIDO2) authentication policy settings. (see [below for nested schema](#nestedblock--security_key))

 ### Read-Only